kayble289/alx-low_level_programming/0x00-hello_world/README.md

-[master 022d302] this script prints exactly PROGRAMMING IS LIKE BUILDING A MULTILINGUAL PUZZLE with a new line 1 file changed, 3 insertions(+), 5 deletions(-) this script prints exactly WITH PROPER GRAMMAR BUT THE OUTCOME IS A PIECE OF ART with a new line 5
+[master 022d302] this script prints exactly PROGRAMMING IS LIKE BUILDING A MULTILINGUAL PUZZLE with a new line 1 file changed, 3 insertions(+), 5 deletions(-) this script prints exactly WITH PROPER GRAMMAR BUT THE OUTCOME IS A PIECE OF ART with a new line 5 this is a C program that prints the size of various tpes on the computer it is compiled and run on 6